RGLab/MAST/README.md

 Then you may install or update `MAST` with:

-    install.packages("BiocManager') # Needed to install all Bioconductor packages BiocManager::install("MAST")
+    install.packages("BiocManager") # Needed to install all Bioconductor packages BiocManager::install("MAST")

 Converting old MASTClassic SingleCellAssay objects